A BRIEF history of ecumenism with particular reference to the ecumenical movement in Australia and to the Victorian Council of Churches

 “Delegates from 147 churches, who had come to Amsterdam from around the world, unanimously approved a resolution `that the formation of the World Council of Churches be declared to be and is hereby completed.”

-This was the result of many years of dialogue, negotiation and paperwork, and patience work.
+This was the result of many years of dialogue, negotiation and paperwork, and patient work.

 The former Archbishop of Canterbury, Geoffrey Fisher, considered the formation of the WCC as an “act in the faith of Christ and by the power of the Holy Spirit.”